 When you finally take the plunge and become an entrepreneur, you will realize how crucial your networking skills are to your success.
 A robust network will help you know about the inside happenings in your industry, new business opportunities, potential investors and collaborators, and latest technology and market dynamics, without spending a dime on market research or hosting trade events.
 So, get started with networking as early as possible.

-Attend as many events, trade shows and product launches as possible.
+Attend as many events, trade shows, and product launches as possible.
 You will get to meet and know a large number of people from varied backgrounds.
-Ensure you share your contact information and strive to make a positive impact on people you speak to.
+Ensure you share your contact information and strive to impact the people you speak to positively.

 Remember that you should not build a professional network only for personal gain.
 Unselfishness and a mentality to help others are also important.
 Always keep your network warm, actively participate in conversations and contribute to your community.